ngandng/NMOPSO/README.md

 <!-- Details of this algorithm can be found in the paper:
 [Manh Duong Phung](https://uet.vnu.edu.vn/~duongpm/), [Quang Phuc Ha](https://www.uts.edu.au/staff/quang.ha), [*"Safety-enhanced UAV Path Planning with Spherical Vector-based Particle Swarm Optimization"*](https://doi.org/10.1016/j.asoc.2021.107376), Journal of Applied soft computing, vol. 107, pp. 107376, 2021.
 Link to the paper: https://doi.org/10.1016/j.asoc.2021.107376
  -->
-To run the program, download all the source files and run "SPSO_MAIN.m" in MATLAB.
+To run the program, download all the source files and run "MOSPSO_MAIN.m" in MATLAB.